ydcnanhe/ydcnanhe.github.io/_projects/1_project.md

 ## Demo
 <hr>
-test whether Atom can commit my changes to github.
+test whether Atom can fetch changes
 More demos can be found [here](https://ydcnanhe.github.io/demo-icassp2022/)).